mjhosseini/grab/README.md

 Learning Sparse Gaussian Graphical Models with Overlapping Blocks‎, Mohammad Javad Hosseini and Su-In Lee.
 Neural Information Processing Systems (NIPS), 2016.

 You should have R and the R package quic installed on your machine.
-You can use the main.py file to get started.
+The file main.py shows an example and will get you started.
+It uses MILE data (AML cancer dataset) as input.
+We have selected 500 genes, consisting of 488 highest varying genes in MILE and 12 genes highly associated with AML:
+FLT3, NPM1, CEBPA, KIT, N-RAS, MLL, WT1, IDH1/2, TET2, DNMT3A, and ASXL1.

 The usage is as follows: